 2. Traditional Acupuncture Protocols

-Trigger Point Dry Needling is a western medical approach to acupuncture and is often used to address acute and chronic pain concerns.
+Intramuscular Stimulation is also known and trigger point dry needling and is a western medical approach to acupuncture and is often used to address acute and chronic pain concerns.
 At NDcare, Dr. Andresen effectively uses this treatment technique regularly to treat muscular and myofascial pain.
-The treatment works by deactivating trigger points found in overused muscles.
+The treatment works by using acupuncture needles to deactivate trigger points found in overused muscles.
 Trigger points are literally tangled muscle fibres that form knots and cause acute or chronic pain as well as decreased range of motion.

 Some of the acute and chronic pain concerns that Dr. Andresen effectively treats with technique include: